AMWA-TV/info-002/README.md

 ### What does it do?

 - It's a guide for implementers who want to add NMOS Security to their NMOS Nodes and/or NMOS Controllers.
-- Please note that this is NOT a specification and therefore none of its contents should be interpreted as normative.
+- Please note that this guide is informative and therefore is not a substitute for reading the normative specifications.

 ### Why does it matter?